Digital-Alchemy-TS/core/README.md

 ## 🤝 Contribution

 We warmly welcome contributions.
-Whether you're enhancing the framework, sharing examples, or enriching documentation, your efforts significantly benefit the zcc community.
+Whether you're enhancing the framework, sharing examples, or enriching documentation, your efforts significantly benefit the community.